aztfmods/terraform-azure-law/README.md

 # Log Analytic Workspaces

-This Terraform module simplifies the creation of log analytics resources on the Azure cloud platform, allowing users to collect and analyze data from a variety of sources.
+This terraform module simplifies the creation of log analytics resources on the azure cloud platform, allowing users to collect and analyze data from a variety of sources.
 With this module, users can easily provision a centralized, scalable, and secure log analytics solution with minimal effort.

 The below features are made available: